 Herbs for Rejuvenation

-These are the top seven rasayana herbs for all seven dhatus, or tissues, according to Ayurveda:
+Here are seven of the top rasayana herbs, one for each dhatu, according to Ayurveda:

 Haritaki works on all three doshas—vata, pitta, and kapha, and particularly on vata.
 It has five of the six tastes (all except salty).
 This is the fruit that the Medicine Buddha holds in his hands while meditating.

-- “Har” means to purify.
-It clears the malas (wastes) and helps to cleanse intestines, thereby acting as a rejuvenator.
+- Har means “to purify.”
+It clears the malas (wastes) from the tissues and helps cleanse the intestines, thereby acting as a rejuvenator.

-- Useful in neuro-muscular weakness and diminished vision.
+- Useful in working with neuromuscular weakness and diminished vision.

-- It bolsters heart health and protects against blood disorders.
+- Bolsters heart health and protects against blood disorders.

-Guduchi means protector of the body.
-Amrita is the synonym, meaning the herb for immortality.
-Good for all three doshas.
-It has a bitter taste, hence it is called tikta rasayani.
+Guduchi means "protector of the body."
+It also goes by the name Amrita, meaning “the herb for immortality.”
+Good for all three doshas, it has a bitter taste, hence it is called tikta rasayani.

 - Reduces ama (toxins) and removes impurities from the body.

-- Helps to support a normal body temperature and reduce excess pitta in the system.
+- Helps support a normal body temperature and reduce excess pitta in the system.

 - Promotes a healthy inflammatory response and comfortable joints.

-- Effective in supporting liver purification by cleansing the blood and thus promotes healthy, problem-free skin.
+- Supports liver purification by cleansing the blood and promotes a healthy, clear complexion.

 - Destroys ama or toxins in the body and keeps you healthy and young.